 One Health presents a specific challenge for national public health institutes in Africa, due to the lack of an Africa-wide consensus for the public health practice of One Health, including surveillance and disease control.

 The 1st International One Health Forum will therefore focus on strengthening the public health practice of national public health institutes (NPHIs) in Africa by assembling representatives from existing One Health initiatives and networks.
 Substantial work on building consensus for One Health public health practice has already been done by WHO, FAO, OIE, US CDC, and other partners.
 In addition, many African countries have conducted disease prioritization workshops and initiated programmes for surveillance and control of specific zoonotic diseases.
 While NPHIs serve the human health sector, the Forum will ensure adequate representation from animal and environmental sectors to reach balanced recommendations for prioritization, surveillance, and risk assessment with input from all relevant sectors.

 Three questions will be at the core of the 1st International One Health Forum:

 1. What are the top zoonotic diseases of importance across the African continent?

 2. How should NPHIs conduct surveillance for a selection or all of these priority zoonotic diseases?

 3. How do NPHIs assess the risk of zoonotic cases and clusters in collaboration with animal and environmental sectors?

-Participation in the 1st International One Health Forum will be free of charge.
+The programme of the 1st International One Health Forum can be found here